 - Know the rules of the road.
 Do you know who has the right of way when you come to a four-way intersection?
 Do you know when you need to yield to other cars or pedestrians?
 Check out the South Carolina Driver’s Manual and brush up on your knowledge of the rules of the road.

 - Plan ahead.
 You don’t want to jump in your car and race off to your destination.
 Instead, you should plan ahead and give yourself plenty of time to get to where you are headed.
 For instance, you should use a feature such as Google Maps, which provides estimates of how long a trip will take and identifies roads and intersections where you may run into construction, accidents or traffic backups.

 Hurt in an Intersection Crash?
 Our South Carolina Car Accident Attorneys Can Help.

 If a negligent driver caused an intersection crash that left you injured or caused the tragic loss of a loved one, you have the right to pursue compensation for your losses.
-Contact Stewart Law Offices, LLC, today to learn more in a free consultation.
-With offices in Columbia, Spartanburg, Beaufort, Rock Hill and Charlotte, we can meet with you right away.
+Contact the South Carolina car accident attorneys at Stewart Law Offices today to learn more in a free consultation.
+With offices in Columbia, Spartanburg, Beaufort**, Rock Hill and Charlotte, we can meet with you right away.
 As you will see, we have the knowledge and experience it takes to protect your rights and pursue the compensation you deserve.